-Understanding the hydration needs of your North Texas lawns will ensure success in maintaining a healthy lawn.
+Understanding the hydration needs of your North Texas lawns will ensure success in maintaining a healthy, verdant bed of grass.
 A properly watered lawn is able to aggressively compete with weeds and other unwanted plants.
 Proper lawn watering also lowers the risk of lawn diseases.

-These five lawn watering guide tips will ensure that your North Texas lawn matches up to the regional elements — and for aesthetic purposes.
+The following four lawn watering tips will ensure that your North Texas lawn remains lush and well-hydrated.

-It is recommended to water your North Texas lawn early in the morning before 10 a.m.
-Watering from midmorning to late afternoon will cause one-third of your water to evaporate off and useless to your lawn.
-You should also avoid watering your lawns in the evening, as leaving lawns wet overnight make them more susceptible to diseases.
+It is recommended to water your North Texas lawn early in the morning, before 10 a.m.
+On a warm day, watering from mid-morning to late afternoon will cause one-third of your water to evaporate before it soaks in.
+This is literally a waste of resources!